Let’s begin with the basics, right?

 Similarly, Nike built a D2C sales program to sell its products online to consumers directly.
 Nike witnessed record-high sales during Black Friday and saw its digital sales increase by 84%.

-This makes it a win-win strategy for both consumers and the brand, making it a popular way of shopping.
-Does it mean this approach would replace retailers and e-commerce brands?
-The answer is no. It is just an additional avenue through which brands can leverage to sell their products directly to their potential customers.
+But does it mean this approach would replace retailers and E-commerce brands?
+The answer is no. It is an additional avenue through which brands can leverage to sell their products directly to their potential customers.

-Retailers and e-commerce brands give consumers the power to compare products based on features, services, price, etc.
+Retailers and E-commerce brands give consumers the power to compare products based on features, services, price, etc.

-Consumer brands understand that consumers look for a good experience – both offline and online.
-So, they have been ramping up on their efforts to provide omnichannel personalization to consumers.
+Consumer brands understand that consumers look for a good offline and online experience.
+So, they have been ramping up their efforts to provide omnichannel personalization to consumers.

 And it seems to work.
 Check out some statistics that prove it.